matthewtownson/Python_KD4014/_episodes/15-numpy.md

 ---

 In earlier tutorials we have read-in and plotted our raw transmittance spectroscopy data.
 In this tutorial we will analyse this data to calculate the band gap of each material.
+For our analysis we will make use of a number of functions in the Numpy library: `numpy.polyfit`, `numpy.polyval` and `numpy.roots`.
 We will also use Numpy array operations to calculate the reflectance of each material.

 ### Digging a little deeper into transmittance spectroscopy